staticbins/monit/README.md

 __Memory and Disk space__.
 A minimum of 1 megabytes RAM are required and around 500KB of free disk space.
 You may need more RAM depending on how many services Monit should monitor.

 __ANSI-C Compiler and Build System__.
 You will need an ANSI-C99 compiler installed to build Monit.
 The GNU C compiler (GCC) from the Free Software Foundation (FSF) is recommended.
-In addition, your PATH must contain basic build tools such as make, automake and autoconf.
+In addition, your PATH must contain basic build tools such as make.

 GIT
 ===